undergrad-partner-school

 Student Organizations

-This school has 50 open-membership student organizations you can participate in.
-The most popular student organization is Dance Company, followed by Harlequin-Musical Theatre Company and The Beacon (Student Newspaper).
+According to recently gathered data, there are 50 open-membership organizations at Massachusetts College of Liberal Arts.
+The student organization with the highest level of popularity is Dance Company, followed by Harlequin-Musical Theatre Company and The Beacon (Student Newspaper).
 Other popular student organizations at this school are Student Government Association and Student Activities Council.

-For students with a talent for acting, there is a drama club.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
 You have a passion for media and communication?
 Massachusetts College of Liberal Arts publishes its own newspaper and has its own radio station.

 Student Services

-At Massachusetts College of Liberal Arts, there are many amenities required for a comfortable and safe life on campus.
+Massachusetts College of Liberal Arts offers a number of services important for a comfortable and secure life on campus.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Massachusetts College of Liberal Arts.

-All in all, campus life at Massachusetts College of Liberal Arts is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Massachusetts College of Liberal Arts is rich and vibrant and provides everything most students need.

 Career Services